 1 Most recent testing done.
-This testing is done every three years.

 2 SMCLs are guidelines only, set to control the adverse aesthetic effects that minerals like manganese can cause (staining of sinks and fixtures, and dirty colored water).

 3 The EPA recommends 20 ppm sodium as a level of concern for consumers who must restrict their dietary intake.